Inverse cascade anomalies in fourth-order Leith models: Asymptotics near the origin,

 \subsection{Power-law asymptotics for $\eta \to\infty$.}

 Consider the solution for large $\eta$ in a power law form,

 We proceed in the same way as for the frontal point.
-We substitute $F(\eta)$ into the first equation in (\ref{FPQsystem}) and find $G$.
-Then we substitute $F$ and $G$ into the second and third equations in (\ref{FPQsystem}) and, integrating them, find $Q$ and $P$.
+We substitute $F(\eta)$ into the first equation in (\ref{FPQsystem}) and find {the function} $G(\eta)$.
+Then we substitute {the functions } $F(\eta)$ and $G(\eta)$ into the second and third equations in (\ref{FPQsystem}) and, integrating them, find $Q$ and $P$.
 Substituting the calculated functions in (\ref{eqG}), we get

 where $C_Q$ and $C_P$ are the constants.